JeffreyBenjaminBrown/vivid/mtv-lang/README.md

 # Known problems

+## Complex loops can take a while to render

+This isn't a bug, but it can be bothersome.

+Representing a Museq as a function from time to events, rather than as  list of time-event pairs, might help.

+Note that the loop has to be pretty complex for it to happen -- all the pieces in [the docs/ folder](docs/), for instance, and omst of the ontes in [sketches/](sketches/), play instantly.

 ## When a loop starts, often it plays a bunch of simultaneous notes it shouldn't

 It's as if they were meant to play earlier, but were somehow blocked.
 I don't know why.

 # Hacking it